 - Low-FODMAP.
 FODMAPs are sugars the body can’t digest.
 This is a diet avoids them.
 Check out our blog post on the low-FODMAP diet.

-Just like in humans, the digestive tracts of mice have a collection of good and bad bacteria that must be in a perfect balance to ensure good health.
-Here I’ve written more about the affect bacteria has on your gut.
+Just like in humans, the digestive tracts of mice have a collection of good and bad bacteria that must be perfectly balanced to ensure good health.

 After mice were given aspartame, sucralose, and saccharin, researchers found they were unable to tolerate sugar.
 Eating the artificial sweeteners changed the good bacteria in their digestive tract.